GrantMeStrength/RetroComputerInstructionManual/altair-hard.md

 ## Altair hard disk operation (MITS 88-HDSK Controller)

-The Altair can access four hard disks, specified with the switches and the use of the AUX1 and AUX2 toggles.
+The Altair-Duino system can access four hard disks, specified with the switches and the use of the AUX1 and AUX2 toggles.
+In other words, this is not going to work on a real Altair - it's a trick to simulate using hard disks on the Altair-Duino.
+There is no way to connect genuine MITS hard drives to the Altair-Duino (just in case you happened to find some).

 Note: This section requires that a SD card be present on your Altair-Duino.